-From its start with John Wesley, the Methodist movement has focused particular attention on the concerns of workers.
+From the beginning, the Methodist movement has focused particular attention on the concerns of workers.
+Methodists in England were founders of the modern labor movement and the earliest labor unions.
+United Methodists today stand in this heritage.
 Justice, dignity and equality for workers are an integral part of our social teachings and heritage.
 For 100 years, we have fought for a living wage in every industry and our Social Principles make clear that we believe people - not profits - should be at the heart of our economic system.

 We support the right of all public and private employees and employers to organize for collective bargaining into unions and other groups of their own choosing.
 Further, we support the right of both parties to protection in so doing and their responsibility to bargain in good faith within the framework of the public interest.
 In order that the rights of all members of the society may be maintained and promoted, we support innovative bargaining procedures that include representatives of the public interest in negotiation and settlement of labor-management contracts, including some that may lead to forms of judicial resolution of issues.
 We reject the use of violence by either party during collective bargaining or any labor/management disagreement.
 We likewise reject the permanent replacement of a worker who engages in a lawful strike.

 ¶ 163b, Social Principles, The Book of Discipline of The United Methodist Church - 2016.
 Copyright 2016 by The United Methodist Publishing House.